Sit-in: Pakistan

-2014 anti-government
+2014 anti-government protest

 The Azadi March (Freedom March) led by Imran Khan of Pakistan Tehreek-e-Insaf (PTI), and Inqilab March (Revolution March) led by Muhammad Tahir-ul-Qadri of Pakistan Awami Tehrik (PAT) are political, aiming at a probe of election rigging by Nawaz Sharif, as well as restoration of "true democracy and social, political and economical reforms."
 The Azadi March started on August 14, 2014, and ended on December 17, 2014.
 It is considered to be the longest-lasting public sit-in in Pakistan's history.
 Concepcion Picciotto's sit-in was the more long-lasting sit-in, but on an individual level.

 South Africa

 During apartheid a number of sit-in protests against the country's policy of racial segregation were staged in South African embassies in the United States.
 In post-apartheid South Africa two notable sit-ins were the occupation of South African universities to protest high tuition during the FeesMustFall protests and the Greenmarket Square refugee sit-in to protest for the resettlement of refugees to third countries due to xenophobia.